CartoDB/carto-selfhosted/README.md

 ### Production Ready

 The default Docker compose configuration provided by Carto works out-of-the-box, but it's **not production ready**.
-There are a few things to configure in order to make the Carto deployment production ready.
+There are a few things to configure in order to make the Carto installation production ready.

 Recommended